Ada-Developers-Academy/ada-precourse-v2/01-intro-to-python/02-functions.md

 ## None and potential Errors

 Notice that in our version, if the user does not give a valid input, the return value will be `None`.
-This will cause an error in the conditionals in `guess_the_number`, because `None` can not be compared to a number.
-That's ok, we're building to a full solution.
+This will cause an error in the conditionals in `guess_the_number` because `None` cannot be compared to a number.
+And that's okay!
+We're building to a full solution.
 Many times when writing code, it is useful to write and test a small portion, and then when we're confident that it works, moving on to build the next portion.

 ### !end-callout